Signs That You Will Be Denied for Disability SSDI

 How hard is it to get disability?
 The answer varies on a case-by-case basis.
 That said, navigating the process is often easier with help from a legal professional.

 At Fusco, Brandenstein & Rada, P.C., we understand the nuances of the process.
-A New York SSDI lawyer with our firm can help with such tasks as:
+A New York Social Security disability lawyer with our firm can help you with such tasks as:

 • Gathering medical documentation